A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Related Works

+Systems that combine neural networks with logic-symbolic knowledge representation include NeurASP~\cite{yang2021neurasp}, which integrates Answer Set Programming (ASP) with neural perception modules, allowing declarative logic rules to guide learning and inference.
+All of these frameworks typically do not define a fully generative probabilistic model, which limits their inference capabilities.
+As a result, they have primarily been used for standard supervised learning tasks.
+The recently introduced SLASH~\cite{skryagin2023scalable} system introduces a unifying framework that combines neural, logical (also based on ASP), and tractable probabilistic modules.
+It can also support probabilistic queries beyond conditional class probabilities given input features.
 The key distinction between SLASH and earlier approaches like NeurASP and DeepProbLog is its ability to connect neural predicates not only to neural networks but also to probabilistic circuits.
-In terms of neural-symbolic integration, systems like \cite{skryagin2023scalable, yang2021neurasp, ManEtAl18} follow a strict division of labor, where neural components are responsible for low-level perception tasks and the symbolic logic handles high-level reasoning.
+NeuPSL \cite{pryor-nepsl} shares with the already mentioned approaches the principle of integrating a distinguished set of \emph{neural predicates} into logic-symbolic rules or constraints.
+Unlike all other approaches, these rules and constraints are interpreted under many-valued \L ukasiewicz semantics.
+In terms of neural-symbolic integration, systems like \cite{skryagin2023scalable, yang2021neurasp, ManEtAl18,pryor-nepsl} follow a strict division of labor, where neural components are responsible for low-level perception tasks and the symbolic logic handles high-level reasoning.
 In contrast, our approach does not impose such a fixed separation and allows for more flexible and integrated interactions between neural and logical components.

 Driven by the success of deep generative models for images and text, a recent trend in the NeSy community targets the application of neuro-symbolic ideas to generative tasks.
 Examples include stroke-based drawing~\cite{Liang22} constrained image generation~\cite{can2020,misino2022vael}, symbolic regression~\cite{pmlr-v202-bendinelli23a} and dialogue structure induction~\cite{pryor-etal-2023-using}.
 These powerful frameworks are however typically tailored to instance generation and do not support arbitrary inference tasks.